Option 1: Apply Online for an eCard

 - Anyone under the age of 18 must be accompanied by a parent, guardian, or other eligible adult who has required identification and is willing to assume responsibility for use of the library card and for payment of fines and lost/damaged materials charges.

-- If you use a post office box as a primary address must still show proof of a current home address.
+- If you use a post office box as a primary address, you must still show proof of a current home address.

 What can I do with my Library card?